WEEKLY ONLINE CLASSES:

 Eddie Brown "The Lost Routines"

-Session includes 10 - 1 hour 15 minute group online classes plus a 30 minute private for placement
+10 - 1 hour 15 minute group online classes

 Suggested Fee: $250/10 week session

-(please contact me via email for deferred pmnt or partial scholarship if you are unable to pay due to CoVid losses)
+**please request deferred payment or partial scholarship if you are unable to pay due to financial hardship

 One of Heather’s most profound influences was Eddie Brown, called Mr. Scientific Rhythm.
 Heather studied with him privately in LA in the 80’s & 90’s and brought him to NY to perform with Manhattan Tap at the Village Gate Jazz Club, his first performance in NYC in 50 years and a month before he passed.

 Eddie was a bebop dancer and had some of the most eloquent and difficult phrasing of all the dancers of his generation.
 Heather has created “The Lost Routines” which are a compilation of phrases that were taught to her in their private sessions and that she has formed into teachable routines.
 Dayna Szyndrowski, a former scholarship student of the Labs and a formidable independent artist today, assisted Heather through the entire process of the creation of these routines, over a decade of work.